Bass Strait ferries: History

-In the summer months of 1998 to 2002, TT-Line in conjunction with SeaCat Tasmania, also operated the high speed catamaran Devil Cat between Port Welshpool, 200 kilometres south east of Melbourne and George Town near Bell Bay.
+In the summer months of 1998 to 2002, Spirit of Tasmania in conjunction with SeaCat Tasmania, also operated the high speed catamaran Devil Cat between Port Welshpool, 200 kilometres south east of Melbourne and George Town near Bell Bay.
 The trip took six hours.

 Flinders island can also be reached by ferry from Bridport in Tasmania, and from Port Welshpool in Victoria.